King Charles III to begin most significant US visit: What to know

 King Charles US visit: What to know about the itinerary, Congress address

-King Charles III and Queen Camilla’s visit comes amid US-UK tensions and the 250th anniversary of US independence.
+King Charles and Queen Camilla’s visit comes amid US-UK tensions and the 250th anniversary of US independence.

-King Charles III and Queen Camilla are travelling to the US for what is anticipated to be the most significant overseas visit of his reign to date.
+Britain’s King Charles III and Queen Camilla are travelling to the United States for what is anticipated to be the most significant overseas visit of his reign to date.

 The state visit coincides with the 250th anniversary of the US declaring independence and the original 13 colonies breaking away from British rule under King George III.